PRISM-Consult: A Panel-of-Experts Architecture for Clinician-Aligned Diagnosis: Results

 \subsubsection{Safety and routing quality}

 On the development split, life-threatening recall (Cardiac$\lor$Pulmonary) was $0.973$; on test it was $0.965$.
 Both \emph{Recall\textsubscript{any}} metrics were $1.000$ (the routed set always included a correct domain), and \emph{Recall\textsubscript{all}} was $0.945$ (dev) and $0.942$ (test).
 Estimated latencies, using the fixed per-expert constants, were $88.4$\,ms (dev) and $89.5$\,ms (test).
+Fig 8 details the overall end-to-end PRISM-Consult system summary performance.